livetrails/targetj/README.md

 TargetJS execution flow is well structured, predictable, synchronous, compact, and easy to understand.
 It simplifies handling timing and asynchronous operations.

-It also offers one unified solution for UI, API handling, animation, event handling.
+It also offers one unified solution for UI, API handling, animation, state management, and event handling.

 TargetJS introduces a unique paradigm by blending multiple computational models: